A Black Triangular Drama

 Donald arrived home, and for a couple of days could barely contain himself from either ringing the police to check on progess, or daring to return to the scene of someone else’s crime.

 Then Alf called round “Crikey Donald!”
 Have you seen?
 The approach road and part of the Nature Reserve has been cordoned off, and there’s police crawling all over it!
 It’s got nothing to do with my shovel, has it?”

 Donald led Alf into the front room and explained to him all that had happened.
 “Crikey Donald!” he repeated again “This calls for a cup of tea.
-Well my giddy aunt!”
+Good Heavens above!”
 Donald, looking sheepish, but relieved to share his burden with his friend, shuffled out into the kitchen.

 Later that evening, the police called to thank Donald for his good work, and to report on what they had found.
 Everything their digging uncovered had indeed come from the robbery in 1982.
 In the small wooden box, half dug up by Donald himself at M, was a whole bunch of vauable papers, shares, and saving bonds, and quite a bit of paper money.
 “In spite of the doll being hidden there, there was no small body in the box, so that should put your mind at rest.
 We agree with your original assumption, M probably stood, not for Molly, but miscellaneous.
 Also, your guess at the other letters were undoubtably correct too, for we found small sacks of gold and silver in G and S respectively.
 You’re due for quite a sizable reward.
 The insurance company estimate it at about £6000 pounds.”

 Donald thanked the detective inspector for coming and informing him of the outcome, said how glad he was for their combined partial success, in clearing up this unhappy event “But, the abducted baby, had this new discovery given any clues to help trace her whereabouts?”